STEVE INSKEEP, HOST:

 GONZALES: And Watler says he can't handle all the businesses looking for help.

-WATLER: There's clearly an urgency.
-There are people that have managed to get back into their buildings, managed to rip the server out of their rack and come over with it and say, can I plug this in and get going?
+WATLER: There's, clearly, an urgency.
+There are people that have managed to get back into their buildings; managed to rip their server out of their rack, and come over with it and say, can I plug this in and get going?

-GONZALES: It's that let's get going attitude that keeps Tom Scarangello optimistic.
-He's the chairman and CEO of Thorton Tomasetti, a global building design firm that's studying the damage to some lower Manhattan buildings.
+GONZALES: It's that "let's get going" attitude that keeps Tom Scarangello optimistic.
+He's the chairman and CEO of Thornton Tomasetti, a global building design firm that's studying the damage to some lower Manhattan buildings.

-TOM SCARANGELLO: I've seen New York go through a lot of things and I'm sure we will, not only recover, but we'll learn from this we'll be stronger from it.
+TOM SCARANGELLO: I've seen New York go through a lot of things.
+And I'm sure we will not only recover, but we'll learn from this and they'll be - we'll be stronger from it.
 It'll take time, but I think every time one of these events happen, the city becomes stronger because we learn something that helps us in future situations.